Customer service definition and skills for 2021 and beyond

 - Creating knowledge base content

-But job requirements also vary depending on how a company defines customer service and how its customer service team functions within the organization.
+But the main role of customer service can vary depending on how a company defines customer service and how its customer service team functions within the organization.

 Some teams refer to agents as customer service representatives, and others use special, branded names to highlight their unique role at that company.
 For example: